 How do I know if I am a transfer student?

-Transfer Applicants are those students who, at the time of application, have graduated from high school and completed 15 post-graduation semester hours or more of college credit at an accredited institution and will have completed a full year of college (30 semester hours) before the time of enrollment at Wheaton College.
+Transfer Applicants are those students who have graduated from high school and will have completed 15 post-graduation semester hours or more of college credit at an accredited institution.
 Transfers may apply for the fall or spring semester.
-Freshmen Applicants are those students who have not yet graduated from high school, regardless of the number of college credits earned.
+First-year Applicants are those students who have not yet graduated from high school, regardless of the number of college credits earned.
 College coursework is evaluated after acceptance.
-Freshman applicants are also those who, at the time of application, have graduated from high school but have earned less than 15 semester hours of post-high school college credit.
-Freshman applicants may only apply for fall semester admission.
+First-year applicants are also those who, at the time of application, have graduated from high school but have earned less than 15 semester hours of post-high school college credit.
+First-year applicants may only apply for fall semester admission.